 Interpretation: This suggestion reflects items used frequently in curricular materials (e.g., Schatz and Cooper 1994).
 Students are asked to find patterns in the data.
 First, they should be sufficiently familiar with the lunar cycle to arrange the photographs in order, either in a line to represent a chronology or in a circle to represent a cycle (tapping declarative knowledge and procedural knowledge to a lesser extent-see Cognitive Demands section later in this chapter).
 Then, students should be able to explain Moon phases in terms of the Moon circling Earth and the changing angle between the Sun and Moon as observed from Earth.
 This part of the item probes schematic knowledge-see Cognitive Demands section later in this chapter.
-This is a challenging question that many educated adults fail to answer.
 However, studies show that middle school students can learn to do this exercise by observing lunar phases and explaining them using a model of the Earth-Sun-Moon system (Barnett and Morran 2002; Kavanagh, Agan, and Sneider 2005).